 The feeling of fall.
 It is an undeniable yearning to seek out the comforts of the season and the best that nature has to offer.
 We wait, we watch, and plan — with the hope to time it just right to find ourselves in a moment filled with the tranquility that only fall’s brilliant shades of color can deliver.
-We know the importance of these moments, now even more so than ever.
+We know the importance of these moments.
 We are grateful for nature’s abundance in DuPage and to share this list with you.

 As you approach the arboretum and glance at the horizon beyond, you get the feeling that you’re in for something spectacular.
 The arboretum is vast, yet intimate.
 It envelopes and inspires.
-And during the Fall Color Festival, stunning vistas of fiery orange, warm gold, and vivid crimson fill your senses.
-Find yourself on a scenic road, each turn offering a new perspective on fall’s bounty.
-Or perhaps find much-needed alone time, letting a hike wash away stress as the landscape becomes alive with the smell of crisp fall air and the sounds of leaves under your feet.
-With much demand to visit year round but particularly in the fall, please plan accordingly and know before you go.
+And during the fall, the crisp fall air and stunning vistas of fiery orange, warm gold, and vivid crimson fill your senses.
+Find yourself on a scenic road, or perhaps find much-needed alone time on a hike.
+With demand to visit year round but particularly in the fall, please plan accordingly, reserve in advance your timed-entry tickets, and know before you go.

 A trip to Kentucky horse country without leaving DuPage.
 At Danada, awe and respect for horses harmoniously blends with appreciation for nature.
-While the Equestrian Center, barn and buildings remain closed, you are welcome to roam the meticulously-maintained estate gardens and surrounding preserve.
-Due to coronavirus, please refrain from touching or feeding the animals.
-Nearly three miles of the nationally-designated Danada-Herrick Regional Trail wind through prairie, woodland and marsh habitats — particularly scenic during fall.
+Roam the meticulously maintained estate grounds, its gardens and surrounding preserve.
+Nearly three miles of the nationally designated Danada-Herrick Regional Trail wind through prairie, woodland and marsh habitats — particularly scenic during fall.
 Extend your trip to include the full Hoofbeats through History experience in our Natural Wanders series, with Danada as your starting point in a five-preserve adventure.

 There is something to be said for “firsts.”
 The IPP started it all, and decades later we’re seeing the rail-to-trail movement go full steam across the country.
 With 40 miles in DuPage, a ribbon of color extends for miles and miles — uplifting certainly for the eye but also the soul.
 Simply enjoy or stop along the way for the fall beauty and the small-town charm of downtown Elmhurst, Glen Ellyn and Wheaton.
 The IPP is off-road and entirely crushed limestone — making this excursion accessible and enjoyable for all.

 This time of year, nature is at its best on the rolling greens.
-Golf is big right now for a reason – it lends well to social distancing and it’s easy to spend the day out in the cool fall air in a landscape perfected by pops of color.
+Spend the day out in the cool fall air in a landscape perfected by pops of color.
 DuPage is a renowned golf destination, welcoming novices to the pros.
 With more than 50 golf courses to choose from, a number of which are award-winning and feature varied terrains, this is a DuPage fall favorite.

 Not far off from the urban rush is a small destination most noted for the historic Graue Mill and Museum, but we think the magic of fall here rivals that of bigger destinations.
-Quaint bridges seem to come alive in fall, as if inviting you to a special place on the other side.
-Fullersburg Woods does just that, transporting visitors on their fall escape, and to a new place of serenity.
-The “Flat Bridge” is a perfect place to appreciate your surroundings, with a beautiful view of the nearby Education Center (currently closed).
+Quaint bridges seem to come alive in fall as if inviting you to a special place on the other side.
+The “Flat Bridge” at Fullersburg Woods does just that, transporting visitors on their fall escape.
+It is a perfect place to appreciate your surroundings, with a beautiful view of the nearby Education Center (open 10am – 3pm Monday through Saturday).
 The 2.3-mile Night Heron Trail is popular among fall enthusiasts.
 This is a wildlife haven — you are sure to see animals along your way, including migratory birds.

 This is not just your usual park.
 Wilder Park is part of the pulse of Elmhurst, welcoming residents and visitors to meander, stay a little longer and truly feel the best of small-town charm.
 This is a beautiful spot to be admired… your place to unwind, picnic in the park under a shade tree, and appreciate the warmth of color across 17 acres.
 Whether walking the grounds of Wilder Mansion, exploring Wilder Park Conservatory, strolling the formal gardens, or letting the kids loose at the playground, you will feel a sense of familiar comfort but delight in the unexpected.
 Be sure to plan a stop at Elmhurst Art Museum, at the northern corner of the park, to experience a beauty all its own.